jellyfin/jellyfin-mpv-shim/README.md

 5. Install jellyfin-mpv-shim and pystray. `pip3 install --upgrade 'jellyfin-mpv-shim[gui]'`
 6. Run `jellyfin-mpv-shim`.

-Display mirroring is not tested on OSX, but may be installable with 'pip3 install --upgrade 'jellyfin-mpv-shim[mirror]'`.
+Display mirroring is not tested on macOS, but may be installable with 'pip3 install --upgrade 'jellyfin-mpv-shim[mirror]'`.

 ## Building on Windows